Frequently asked questions

 For effective newborn metabolic screening, the baby must be independent of the mother long enough for the indicator biochemicals to show an abnormality.
 For fatty acid oxidation disorders, the catabolic state babies experience after birth (when they lose birth weight because they are not feeding sufficiently to meet their body needs) changes the indicator biochemicals.
 The fatty acid biochemicals normalise when baby starts eating well.
 In other disorders (eg, amino acidopathies) the biochemicals will continue to be abnormal and some will rise to toxic levels.

-Once the sample has been taken, laboratory testing should be carried out as soon as possible.
+Once the sample has been taken, the dried sample should be couriered to the screening laboratory so that testing can be carried out as soon as possible.

 Originally, screening tests were bacterial inhibition assays.
 When a baby was on antibiotics the screening test did not work and had to be repeated when the baby had completed the course of antibiotics.
 In the early 1980s the programme began using an alternative way of measuring amino acids (TLC) and antibiotics have not been a problem since that time.